For men of science who want better chemistry.

 HI, I'M BREE.

-I’m a tri-national, polymath autodidact with a Dutch degree in Applied Laboratory Science.
+I’m a tri-national, autodidactic polymath with a Dutch degree in Applied Laboratory Science.

 I personally have a hard time trusting the benevolence of a facilitator who promises (or requires) calm, instead of scientific self-observation of first-hand experience.
 Behavioral or imagination-based approaches left me cold and lonely.

-When I left the lab, a far more invigorating discovery crossed my path: the ability to do scientific inquiry into subjective experience.
+When I left the lab, I learned of a far more invigorating way to make discoveries and make a difference: detailed scientific inquiry into subjective experience.

-Using that approach for just a few months freed me to truly enjoy an exciting and eclectic variety of jobs and relationships:
+Within a few months, this work freed me to truly enjoy an exciting and eclectic variety of jobs and relationships:

-• preschool teacher who laughs sincerely and easily while unplugging power struggles,
+- preschool teacher who laughs sincerely and easily unplugs power struggles,

-• graveyard shift busdriver who consistently disarmed the scariest passengers with love,
+- graveyard shift busdriver consistently commended for disarming scary passengers with love,

-• spouse in a marriage strong enough to choose foster kids over other options…
+- part of a marriage strong enough to choose multiple foster teens over other parenthood options…

 The approach that served me, and which I now offer here, is particularly well-suited to fellow scientists who, like me,